ethandrzb/FirstSteps_F446RE_WS2812/README.md

 ### Using the included example project for the STM32F446RE

-**1. Connect LED strip to your MCU and an appropriate power supply**
+1. Connect LED strip to your MCU and an appropriate power supply
-   1. Data
-      1. PB0 (SPI3 MOSI) ==> DIN (data in)
+   1. Data: **PB0** (SPI3 MOSI) ==> DIN (data in) on your LED strip
-   2. Power
+   1. Power
-      **1. MCU and LED strip MUST share a common ground**
+      1. **MCU and LED strip MUST share a common ground**
       2. WS2812 ==> 5V
       3. WS2811 ==> 12V
-2. Clone the repo
+1. Clone the repo
-3. Import the repo folder in STM32CubeIDE.
+2. Import the repo folder in STM32CubeIDE.
 It should recognize the project inside.
-4. Change the value of the `NUM_PHYSICAL_LEDS` macro in `Core/Inc/WS2812.h` to the number of LEDs in your LED strip or daisy chain
+3. Change the value of the `NUM_PHYSICAL_LEDS` macro in `Core/Inc/WS2812.h` to the number of LEDs in your LED strip or daisy chain
-5. Uncomment `#define EXAMPLE_1` in `Core/Src/main.c`
+4. Uncomment `#define EXAMPLE_1` in `Core/Src/main.c`
-6. Compile and upload the code to your STM32F446RE
+5. Compile and upload the code to your STM32F446RE
-7. Happy coding!
+6. Happy coding!

 ## Compatibility